-Davi Parente Shoen, Designer, and Corbett Belcher, Senior Associate, will be sharing CMG’s climate action projects and strategies at the ASLA Conference on Landscape Architecture 2023 in Minnesota.
+Davi Parente Shoen, Designer, and Corbett Belcher, Associate Principal, will be sharing CMG’s climate action projects and strategies at the ASLA Conference on Landscape Architecture 2023 in Minnesota.
 They’ll be diving into important topics of decarbonization, long-term waterfront resilience, and flood adaptation.

 Friday, October 27 / Engineering with Nature in San Francisco: Collaboration and Process Across Disciplines and Scales

 Explore the interdisciplinary and multi-scalar effort to integrate Engineering with Nature (EWN) into the long-term resilience planning of San Francisco’s waterfront.
 This session will share insight from the ongoing collaboration between designers, engineers, planners, and scientists with the Port of San Francisco’s Waterfront Resilience Program and the U.S. Army Corps of Engineers (USACE).

 - Davi Parente Schoen, ASLA, Designer, CMG Landscape Architecture

 - Maryellen Hearn, Resilience and Flood Risk Expert, Pathways Climate Institute

 - Jules Bruck, ASLA, Director, Chair and Professor of Landscape Architecture, University of Florida